aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 ### Landmark and semilandmark placement

 Landmarks 1-4 were placed at the location of each spline split (blue points, below).
-Equidistant semilandmarks were added to each of the four splines; 20 between LM1 and LM2, five between LM2 and LM4, five between LM4 and LM3, and 20 between LM3 and LM1.
+Equidistant semilandmarks were then added to each of the four splines; 20 between LM1 and LM2, five between LM2 and LM4, five between LM4 and LM3, and 20 between LM3 and LM1.

 ``` r
 knitr::include_graphics('images/lmslm-all.png')